 Glossary Entry: Boss Fight

-Understandably, boss fights can be a bad time to interrupt or distract a player.
-Fortunately, they can usually be identified easily by several tell-tale signs.
+Since dealing with a boss requires more effort than normal gameplay, it can be a rather bad time to interrupt or distract the player.
+Fortunately, these battles can usually be identified pretty easily - just look for the tell-tale signs listed below.

 The battle takes place in a Boss Room

-Most bosses are fought in special boss rooms.
-These large areas give the player ample room to move around and everything they need to actually fight the boss.
-Since these areas are designed specifically as a place for the player to fight that particular boss, they often don't look like the areas found the rest of the game.
+Bosses are often battled in special boss rooms - large arenas that give the player ample room to move around.
+Since these areas are designed specifically as a place for the battle, they often have a unique appearance and don't look like the areas found the rest of the game.

 Bosses are usually huge

-Bosses often fill the entire screen or otherwise dwarf the player character.
-If there is only one large enemy on screen, it's probably a boss.
+Many bosses fill the entire screen or otherwise dwarf the player character.
+In other words, if there's just one large enemy on screen, it's probably a boss.
 The bigger the enemy, the more likely this is to be the case.

 The music is atypically dramatic

-Since boss fights are the climax of a particular part of a game, the music is usually fast paced and very dramatic to make the scene more urgent and epic.
-A lot of games use the same music for all boss fights, while others use a unique song for each boss.
+These battles form the climax of a game or story, so the music for them is usually fast paced and very dramatic to make the scene more urgent and epic.
+Many games have a distinctive song for their boss fights, though it's not unheard of for a game to use a unique song for each boss.
 Either way, it's not the usual music and stands out from the rest of the soundtrack.

 Many bosses are announced

-It's something of a cliche to introduce a boss with a warning klaxon or very dramatic entrance scene.
-The actual fight begins right after this is shown.
-Some games simply display a message like "WARNING!
+It's something of a cliche for a boss to make their appearance with a warning klaxon or very dramatic entrance cutscene.
+Once the warning has been sounded, the actual fight begins.
+Some games even display a message like "WARNING!
 BOSS APPROACHING!" when they sound the alarm, making it pretty obvious what's about to happen.

 Many games show the boss' life meter